reagento/adaptix/docs/reference/integrations.rst

   - All input fields of foreign keys and relationships are considered as optional due to user can pass only relationship instance or only foreign key value.

+- pydantic

+  - Custom ``__init__`` function must have only one parameter accepting arbitrary keyword arguments (like ``**kwargs`` or ``**data``).

+  - There are 3 category of fields: regular fields, private attributes, computed fields (marked properties).
+    Pydantic tracks order inside one category, but does not track between categories.

+    Therefore, during the dumping of fields, regular fields will come first, followed by private attributes, and then computed fields.
+    You can use use manual mapping to list instead automatic ``as_list=True`` to control the order.

 Due to the way Python works with annotations, there is a `bug <https://github.com/python/cpython/issues/97727>`_,